 On the other hand, according to NextAdvisor, reverse splits are essentially an admission that things are bad and getting worse.
 Sometimes foundering companies resort to reverse splits because they’re at risk of being delisted from an exchange if they’re approaching the exchange’s minimum share price.
 In other cases, it’s a media move designed to attract the attention of analysts or major investors.

 A reverse split is generally a major red flag that a company is struggling, according to Robert Johnson, a professor of finance at Creighton University’s Heider College of Business.
 As NextAdvisor reported, Johnson suggests that investors avoid companies that are considering reverse splits and, if they’re already current shareholders, that they sell when a reverse split is announced.

 How Does a Stock Split Impact Your Portfolio?

-Often, investors will get notified of a stock split and worry about how it will impact their portfolio.
-The short answer is that, at least from a technical perspective, it won’t.
-You will still own the same percentage of the company you did before the split, and your position will be valued at the same amount.
+They will still own the same percentage of the company that they did before the split, and their position will be valued at the same dollar amount.

 The Timing of Stock Splits

 There are three dates to be aware of in the event of a stock split:

 - Record date: The record date is the date on which you need to be a shareholder of record in order to participate in the split.